Blessing the Boats Selections

 Blessing the Boats Selections spotlights poetry collections by women of color.
 As the 2021-2023 Blessing the Boats Selections Editor-at-Large, Aracelis Girmay will read submissions and select the final manuscript for publication.
 Blessing the Boats Selections is named after Lucille Clifton’s National Book Award-winning collection, Blessing the Boats: New and Selected Poems (BOA, 2000), in honor and celebration of her enduring legacy.
 Lucille Clifton's writings of Black life and Black female life have shaped a sense of what is possible for so many.
 In the poem that begins "won't you celebrate with me," she writes: "born in babylon / both nonwhite and woman / what did i see to be except myself?"
 Blessing the Boats Selections titles walk behind and grow out of the poetry of those lines.
 Submissions are thus open to all women poets of color in the U.S., including poets who identify as cis, trans, and non-binary people who are comfortable in a space that centers on women’s experiences, regardless of citizenship and publication history.
 Our hope is that the Blessing the Boats Selections will further facilitate encounters between readers and writers of some of the most extraordinary texts of our time.

 - Submit only one book-length, complete manuscript at a time.
-If two manuscripts are sent, both will be recycled.
+If two manuscripts are sent, both will be removed from consideration.

 - Manuscript text should be at least 12 pt. font.
 Manuscript pages should be one-sided.